Skip to main content Skip to footer site map

 Within five to nine years after graduation, we want our graduates to have:

-2. Managed technical projects to successful completion, demonstrating knowledge of fundamental engineering principles that enable competence as engineers and leaders who significantly contribute to overall mission effectiveness.
+2. Managed technical projects to successful completion, demonstrating competence as engineers and leaders who significantly contribute to overall mission effectiveness.

-In 2021 the Mechanical Engineering program adopted the ABET program curricular outcomes of Criterion 3 (1-7) as our student outcomes.
+The Mechanical Engineering program is currently following the ABET program curricular outcomes of Criterion 3 (1-7) as our student outcomes.

 1. An ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics